agvar/agvar/README.md

 Hi there ✋!
 I am Ajeeb George.I am looking forward to use Machine Learning and Deep Learning to solve real- world problems.

-- 🔭 I’m currently a Data Architect/Data Engineer at a HealthCare organization
+- 🔭 I’m currently a Data Architect/Data Engineer
 - 🌱 I’m currently learning C++ and Computer Vision libraries
 - 👯 I’m looking to collaborate on Computer Vision,NLP
 - 💬 Ask me about Python, NLP